panda-foundation/vscode/README.md

 # vscode

 -------------------------------------------
-where has metadata (stored in class define) class member const member var member function
+where has custom (unhandled) metadata (stored in class define) class member const member var member function

-where has @doc?
-enum interface class
-package and member const var function
+where has @doc? only public declaration enum interface class package and member const var function

-where can emit code (inside function)
-{*std::cout << t << std::endl;*}
+where can emit code (inside function) // use plugin {*std::cout << t << std::endl;*}

 -------------------------------------------